xela-zone/expo/content/booth/AMC.md

 ---

 Students using 3D software to design and print blades to test in a windmill challenge.
-We will do our own video recording and editing.
+Video will be available soon!